-The balance sheet item (valuation difference \leqslant 64,346 thousand) includes direct investments in six German properties.
-The fair value of the real estate assets was determined as of December 31, 2023 in accordance with IAS 40 and Article 16 of the Solvency II Regulation (fair value model / discounted cash flow method).
+The balance sheet item (valuation difference \in 40,379 thousand) includes direct investments in six German properties.
+The fair value of the real estate assets was determined as of December 31, 2024 in accordance with IAS 40 and Article 16 of the Solvency II Regulation (fair value model / discounted cash flow method).
 Please refer to section D.4 for a more detailed explanation of this alternative valuation method.